pmoitaly/BindAPI/README.md

 - Hopefully, a tool to create bound classes skeltons from attributes

 ## Warning
+BindAPI has been tested onli with Delphi 10.3.3.
 BindAPI is currently under development.
 Although it is quite mature, test it very carefully before any use in production environment.